mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 Saving the new Brush
 ~~~~~~~~~~~~~~~~~~~~

-When you're satisfied, go to the upper left and select :guilabel::`Save new
+When you're satisfied, go to the upper left and select :guilabel:`Save New
-preset`.
+Brush Preset`.

 You will get the save preset dialog.
 Name the brush something like “My
 Preset”.
 Then, select :guilabel:`Load from Icon Library` to get the icon library.